 Since depression can be caused by various factors, it can happen to literally anyone.
 Most people consider seeing a mental health professional because of persistent feelings of loss of interest and sadness.
 Although these are the most common signs, there are many other clinical depression symptoms one should pay attention to.

-Depression can be treated: see a doctor once you notice disturbing symptoms.
+Depression can be treated: see a doctor for depression online once you notice disturbing symptoms.